2:1 Honours degree in any subject other than computing.

 Months of entry

-The MSc Computer Science is a full-time one-year Masters degree course for students who have a first degree in a subject other than computing.
-Designed to open the door to exciting new career opportunities in computer science and information technology, the programme is suitable for a variety of hard-working graduates from diverse subject backgrounds.
-Established in 1969, this is now the longest-running conversion programme to computing in the UK.
+The Computer Science Masters/MSc degree course is for students who have a first degree in a subject other than computing.
+Established in 1969, it is now the longest-running conversion programme to computing in the UK.

 The core components of this degree course are a software workshop, taught modules and a summer project.
 The software workshop involves two terms of intensive training in Java programming, including lectures, supervised laboratory work and small-group tutorials.